sherlock-audit/2022-09-harpie-judging/README.md

 (bool succeeded, ) = _to.call{value: _amount}("");
 require(succeeded, "Transfer failed.");

+## Lead Senior Watson

+Fair considering recipient may be a contract with custom logic for `receive()`.
+But this is definitely recoverable if the fee recipient wasn't able to receive funds.

+## Harpie Team

+Moved to .call.
+Fix [here](https://github.com/Harpieio/contracts/pull/4/commits/655834654b5dc1225e9d2fcd2c07b00401aeac3b).

+## Lead Senior Watson

+Confirmed fix.

 # Issue M-5: There is no limit on the amount of fee users have to pay

 Source: https://github.com/sherlock-audit/2022-09-harpie-judging/tree/main/008-M

 ## Found by
 hickuphh3, 0xSmartContract, xiaoming90, ak1, minhquanym, leastwood, defsec, HonorLt